lutece-platform/lutece-tech-plugin-managelogs/README.md

 # Plugin Manage Logs

 ## Introduction
-This plugin allow you to modify log4j configuration on the fly and download log files from within your Lutece back-office.
+This plugin allows you to modify log4j configuration on the fly and download log files from within your Lutece back-office.

 ## Configuration
 Edit WEB-INF/conf/override/plugins/managelogs.properties file